 YN5Z operations are by Scott/K7ZO.
-I will be using YN5Z again for my Nicaragua operations during 2015.
+I will be using YN5Z again for my Nicaragua operations during 2016.
 Thanks to the Telcor licensing team in Nicaragua for issuing me the callsign valid for the full year as well as granting my request for a 2X1 call.
 Also thanks to Octavio/YN2N for his assistance in getting the paperwork processed.
-(I used YN5ZO during 2012 and YN5Z during 2013 and 2014.)
+(I used YN5ZO during 2012 and YN5Z during 2013, 2014, and 2015.)